Polymer/polymer/PRIMER.md

 <a name="attribute-deserialization"></a>
 ## Attribute deserialization

-If an attribute matches a property listed in the `properties` object, the attribute value will be assigned to a property of the same name on the element instance.
-Attribute values (always strings) will be automatically converted to the properties type when assigned to the property.
-If no other `properties` options are specified for a property, the type (specified using the type constructor, e.g. `Object`, `String`, etc.) can be set directly as the value of the property in the properties object; otherwise it should be provided as the value to the `type` key in the `properties` configuration object.
+If a property is configured in the `properties` object with a `type` field, an attribute on the instance matching the property name will be deserialized according to the type specified and assigned to a property of the same name on the element instance.
+If no other `properties` options are specified for a property, the `type` (specified using the type constructor, e.g. `Object`, `String`, etc.) can be set directly as the value of the property in the `properties` object; otherwise it should be provided as the value to the `type` key in the `properties` configuration object.

-The type system includes support for Object values expressed as JSON, or Date objects expressed as any Date-parsable string representation.
+The type system includes support for Object and Array values expressed as JSON, or Date objects expressed as any Date-parsable string representation.
 Boolean properties set based on the existence of the attribute: if the attribute exists at all, its value is true, regardless of its string-value (and the value is only false if the attribute does not exist).

 Example: